-ZASH Enters Into Binding Letter of Intent With Ficto Video Sharing Social Platform
+ZASH Enters Into Binding Letter of Intent with Ficto Video Sharing Social Platform

-Vinco Ventures, Inc. (NASDAQ: BBIG) – Vinco Ventures through its partnership with ZASH Global Media and Entertainment Corporation, the entertainment industry disrupter, today further asserted its momentum, announcing the signing of a binding letter of intent with Ficto Video Sharing Social Platform.
-Ficto, a Social Video Content Platform bridges the gap between traditional streaming and next gen demand in show engagement, viewer participation, creator’s ability profit, and brands to achieve goals through customized advertising technology.
+Bethlehem, PA, Feb.
+05, 2021 (GLOBE NEWSWIRE) -- Vinco Ventures, Inc. ( BBIG) – Vinco Ventures through its partnership with ZASH Global Media and Entertainment Corporation, the entertainment industry disrupter, today further asserted its momentum, announcing the signing of a binding letter of intent with Ficto Video Sharing Social Platform.
+Ficto’s platform bridges the gap between traditional streaming and next gen demand in show engagement, viewer participation, creator’s ability profit, and brands to achieve goals through customized advertising technology.

 The deal also highlights ZASH’s expanded syndication through same day streaming including the upcoming launch of Everyday Edisons, the multi-Emmy Award winning television show.
-Through this collaboration, Everyday Edisons has plans to test syndication in select markets nationwide while also currently in negotiations with several of the largest foreign media companies for a Global launch in India in its traditional television format.
+Through this collaboration, Everyday Edisons has plans to test syndication in select markets nationwide while also negotiating with several of the largest foreign media companies in India for a global launch in its traditional television format.

-“We foresee an incredible result from this alignment," said Jaeson Ma, co-founder of ZASH.
+“We foresee an incredible result from this alignment,” said Jaeson Ma, co-founder of ZASH.
 “Their delivery of quality produced short form content and user engagement and interaction with that content and with each other, is in the forefront of the entertainment industry today.
 When ZASH talks about disrupting media, we look for ways to deliver high-tech content – and Ficto is it.
-The platform allows us to satisfy consumer demand – where they are – reaching their personal devices.
-Covering all bases, it allows for formats in short form, long form and clip form.”
+The platform allows us to satisfy consumer demand where they are, reaching their personal devices.
+It also covers all bases allowing formats in short form, long form and clip form.”

 “Ficto is looking forward to outstanding new programming with ZASH involving Everyday Edisons and other shows,” said Mike Esola, CEO at Ficto.
 “ZASH is positioned in such a way, that their technologies, analytics and distribution fully realize the potential of how content is valued among today’s consumers.”